 St. Mary Visitor Center

 Located near the St. Mary’s entrance, it features interpretive information on the American Indian Nations.
-Open daily from late May to early October.
+It is open daily from late May to early October.

 Top Activities on the East Side of Glacier

-On your first day in Glacier National Park, pick an activity of two.
-The Red Bus Tours are exceptional so well worth the effort to secure a reservation.
+On your first day in Glacier National Park, pick an activity or two.
+The Red Bus Tours are exceptional, so well worth the effort to secure a reservation.
 Hiking is another top activity in the park.

 Hiking Trails in Glacier National Park